This article explains the reason why all livestock age up, gives examples and lets you know some handy tips to make sure you age livestock correctly.

 This means animals need to be aged correctly so they can be re-valued, to give you an accurate view of the position of your business at the end of the financial year.

 Farm Focus doesn’t calculate tax for your business, but your accountant will refer to the closing livestock numbers when they’re preparing your end-of-year accounts.

 You’ll find that most farm financial services such as DairyBase, Beef + Lamb NZ, farm consultants, and even your local discussion group, will use a farm's closing stock numbers and their value to compare against industry standards.

 At Farm Focus we’re all about financial planning and following industry standards by automatically aging livestock up to the next stock class at midnight on the last day of your financial year.
 For example, in physical terms, a ewe lamb born in August 2021 may be considered an ewe hogget around March 2022.
 In Farm Focus, it will continue to be classed as a lamb until midnight on 30 June 2022, at which point it will age up to a ewe hogget for the next financial year.

 How to translate animals in the paddock to your Livestock rec.

-This may well be different to what the animal is referred to ‘on farm’, but the on farm name can easily be entered into the note/comment section of the transaction in Farm Focus.
+This may well be different to what the animal is referred to as ‘on the farm’, but the 'on-farm' name can easily be entered into the note/comment section of the transaction in Farm Focus.
 For example, at this time of year scanned empty heifers can cause some confusion – should the sale transaction be coded to R1 or R2 heifers in Farm Focus?

-A 20-month heifer, sold as empty in April must be coded as R1 heifer, as that is what she opened as at the start of the financial year even though, physically, you may consider her as an R2.
+A 20-month heifer, sold as empty in April must be coded as an R1 heifer, as that is what she opened at the start of the financial year even though, physically, you may consider her as an R2.
 We have changed our farm codes to better reflect this.
-For example, R2 has been replaced with H2 (2 Year Heifer).
+For example, R2 has been replaced with H2 (2-Year Heifer).

 Points to remember when aging livestock: